perceptioncqu/perception-group/_members/Qixing_Zhao.md

   email: russell214210@gmail.com
 ---

 I graduated from Chongqing University as an undergraduate and then went on to pursue my master's degree in Chongqing University.
 My research direction is laser SLAM and multi-sensor fusion SLAM.

+I'm studying for a master's degree.